 Jack D. Bui, MD, PhD, is to generate a vaccine that closely mimics the cancer cell so that a highly specific immune response can be induced.
 This high level of specificity will increase the efficacy of the immune response while also limiting any off-target toxicity.

-Link to profiles of our physicians who also conduct research:
+Physicians who also conduct research: